marlbones/must-watch/README.md

 - Add/remove movies to a "watch list".
 - List data saved locally via redux-persist.
 - Swipe right on searched list to for quick add.
+- Swipe right on added item for quick remove.

 ## Planned Future Features